RoryMCDev/RoryOnMap/README.md

 # Allows collection of anonymous statistics on plugin environment and usage
-# The statistics are publicly visible here: http://mcstats.org/plugin/ImageOnMap
+# The statistics are publicly visible here: http://mcstats.org/plugin/RoryOnMap
 collect-data: true

-# Images rendered on maps consume Minecraft maps ID, and there are only 32 767 of them.
+# Rorys rendered on maps consume Minecraft maps ID, and there are only 32 767 of them.
-# You can limit the maximum number of maps a player, or the whole server, can use with ImageOnMap.
+# You can limit the maximum number of maps a player, or the whole server, can use with RoryOnMap.
 # 0 means unlimited.
 map-global-limit: 0
 map-player-limit: 0

-# Maximum size in pixels for an image to be.
+# Maximum size in pixels for an Rory to be.
 0 is unlimited.
 limit-map-size-x: 0
 limit-map-size-y: 0

-# Should the full image be saved when a map is rendered?
+# Should the full Rory be saved when a map is rendered?
-save-full-image: false
+save-full-Rory: false
 ```

 ## Changelog

 ### 3.0 — The From-Scratch Update

-The 3.0 release is a complete rewrite of the original ImageOnMap plugin, now based on QuartzLib, which adds many feature and fixes many bugs.
+The 3.0 release is a complete rewrite of the original RoryOnMap plugin, now based on QuartzLib, which adds many feature and fixes many bugs.

 This new version is not compatible with the older ones, so your older maps will not be loaded.
 Run the `/maptool migrate` command (as op or in console) in order to get them back in this new version.